karollynecosta/aws_solutions_architect-associate/README.md

 	Good for buffer / cache / scratch data / temporary content Risk of data loss if hardware fails
 	Backups and Replication are your responsability
+	Case use: high-performance database that requires an IOPS of 210,000 for its underlying filesystem
 ```

 EBS multi-attach - io1/io2 family